 The Difference Between Bookkeeping And Accounting

-These year-end financial statements must align with national accounting standards governed by the accounting standards boards within each country.
+These statements of financial position at the end of the year need to be in accordance with the national accounting standards that are set by the accounting standards boards in each country.

 Is Bookkeeping Easy To Do?

-It can be easy to do with a bit of patience, practice and consistency whilst learning.
-Things only go off track when shortcuts are taken, or when dis-organization reigns or when laziness sets in (possibly caused by wanting to put the bookkeeping in the “too hard basket! “).
+It is possible to accomplish it easily if you have some patience, put in some practise, and are consistent while you are learning.
+Things only get off track when shortcuts are taken, when disorganisation reigns, or when laziness sets in (which could be caused by wanting to put the bookkeeping in the “too hard basket! “).

 Other Kinds of Bookkeeping